 Dividends may be accused of reflecting a 'short- termist' view of company managements.
-Indeed, in some regions such as the European Union, there has been a trend toward short-term benefits of shareholders, sometimes through increased pay-outs, while capital spending or research & development ratios declined over the same 15-year period.4 As a Responsible investor, it is also our duty to voice the long-term interest of stakeholders in the dividend decision.
+Indeed, in some regions such as the European Union, there has been a trend toward short-term benefits of shareholders, sometimes through increased pay-outs, while capital spending or research & development ratios declined over the same 15-year period.
+As a Responsible investor, it is also our duty to voice the long-term interest of stakeholders in the dividend decision.

 The dividend policy must be justifiable.
-The profit distribution rationale must strike a balance between shareholder dividend expectations, and the financial needs of the company with respect to sustainable medium- and long-term development.
+The profit distribution rationale must strike a balance between shareholder dividend expectations, and the needs of the company with respect to sustainable medium- and longterm development, both financial and non-financial.
 Any dividend assumed to be detrimental to financial structure, to long-term business development, and/or not respecting the equal treatment of shareholders should be avoided.